bytecode-mike/docker-b00t/README.md

         containerName = "$project.name"
     }

 This task builds, tags and creates a Docker container based on the underlying project.
-At this point you need to be familiar with two docker terms: [image](https://docs.docker.com/userguide/dockerimages/) and [container](https://www.docker.com/whatisdocker); the _image_ is just a template and it does not run, when a _image_ runs it always run as a _container_.
+At this point you need to be familiar with two docker terms: [image](https://docs.docker.com/userguide/dockerimages/) and [container](https://www.docker.com/whatisdocker); the _image_ is just a template and it does not run, when an _image_ runs it always run as a _container_.

 This task __does not runs__ the docker container it only create it, in order to run it you need to consider the _startDocker_ task (below described).
 This task depends on the _buildDocker_ task because it requires a valid docker image in order to to run a docker container.